Bernardobvb/LoRaNetwork/README.md

 # LoRaNetwork
-This project consists of a network of Nodes, measuring temperature, humidity and brightness (environment variables), and sending this measures to the Gateways via the radio communication protocol called LoRa (868 MHz - Europe Standard)
+This project consists of a network of nodes that measure temperature, humidity, and brightness (environmental variables) and transmit these measurements to gateways using the LoRa radio communication protocol (868 MHz - European Standard).
+The project was developed using an NUCLEO-WL55JC1 (STM32) and STM32CubeIDE.
+The files provided here do not include the entire project but only the main files used to implement the sensors and send the correct packets via the LoRa protocol.